eLearning Can Help Fill the Cybersecurity Talent Gap

 A 2015 study by analysts at Frost & Sullivan predicts a 1.5 million shortfall in cybersecurity experts by 2020.
 Indeed, 45% of hiring managers report struggling to find talent and 62% report that their organizations already are suffering from a shortfall in cybersecurity staff.
 So where and how will we fill these estimated 1.5 million positions in the coming three years?

 An article by Mark van Zadelhoff in this week’s Harvard Business Review suggest that the game plan for finding cybersecurity talent needs to change on multiple fronts.
-As van Zadelhoff observes, “Security businesses tend to look for people with traditional technology credentials — college degrees in tech fields, for example.
-But security is truly everyone’s problem; virtually every aspect of personal and professional data is at risk.
+As van Zadelhoff observes, “Security businesses tend to look for people with traditional technology credentials . . . but security is truly everyone’s problem; virtually every aspect of personal and professional data is at risk.
 So why are we limiting security positions to people with four-year degrees in computer science, when we desperately need varied skills across so many different industries?”

 Zadelhoff also astutely observes that “There are no signs that the bad guys are limiting their talent pool — and cybercrime is now a $445 billion business.
 The average company handles a bombardment of 200,000 security events per day.”
 Zadelhoff offers two solutions.
 First, he notes that we need to become more gender neutral in searches.
 Comparing cybersecurity to the accounting industry in the 1950s, he notes that to deal with the talent gap, accounting opened up to women.
 Today, the cybersecurity industry needs to do the same thing.
 Second, he suggest we embrace a “new collar job” approach, like IBM, and begin to hire people based on raw talent and skills rather than degrees.
 Of course, this also means scaling up on the job training, and this is where eLearning will no doubt prove essential.